Welcome to Sajjanpur

-Welcome to Sajjanpur is a 2008 Indian Hindi comedy film directed by Shyam Benegal and starring Shreyas Talpade and Amrita Rao in the lead roles.
-The film is by noted Parallel cinema director, Shyam Benegal, marking his return to comedy after filming Charandas Chor (1975).
-Even though Benegal is responsible for other films in the parallel cinema genre, this film was one of his mainstream Bollywood films.
-It was a remake of the 1977 film Palkon Ki Chhaon Mein.
-The film was both critically and commercially successful.
+Welcome to Sajjanpur is a 2008 Indian Hindi-language comedy film directed by Shyam Benegal, starring Shreyas Talpade and Amrita Rao.
+The film is inspired by the 1977 film Palkon Ki Chhaon Mein.

 Plot

-Mahadev (Shreyas Talpade) is an unemployed graduate with a Bachelor of Arts from Satna college who lives with his mother, is forced to make a living writing letters for the uneducated people of his village.
+Mahadev (Shreyas Talpade) is an unemployed graduate with a Bachelor of Arts from Satna College who lives with his mother and is forced to make a living writing letters for the uneducated people of his village.
 His real ambition is to become a novel writer.
 Through his humble occupation, Mahadev has the potential to impact numerous lives.
-The movie is a satirical, but warm-hearted portrait of life in rural India.
-He realizes this passion when an aunt of his wants him to write a letter to her son who has treated his mother with disrespect and the letter seemed to have worked.
+The movie is a satirical but warm-hearted portrait of life in rural India.
+He realizes this passion when an aunt of his wants him to write a letter to her son, who has treated his mother with disrespect, and the letter seemed to have worked.
 This made her aunt tell the villagers what an amazing writer he truly was.
-Initially the village folk would come to his home to get their letters written but his mother did not approve of it so he decided to set up a small work space near the post office.
+Initially the village folk would come to his home to get their letters written, but his mother did not approve of it, so he decided to set up a small work space near the post office.